jose-da-s/jasper-server-os/jasperserver-ui/ce/jrs-ui/README.md

 > If localization bundles and themes also should be deployed - prepare them for deployment first
 > by running `yarn run overlay` in `current folder`

-For example, let's assume that our app server is **Tomcat** and **JasperReports Server** deployed here:
+For example, let's assume that our app server is **Tomcat** and **Jasper Server OS** deployed here:
 `c:\tomcat\webapps\jasperserver`.

-To deploy our build to JasperReports Server instance we have to do the following:
+To deploy our build to Jasper Server OS instance we have to do the following:
 - set `JRSInstancePath=c:/tomcat/webapps/jasperserver` (see [Parametrization](#parametrization))
 - run command in a `current folder`:
     ```shell script